dotnet/csharplang/proposals/format.md

 parameter passed by `out` or `ref`.
 In such a case the compiler must allocate a fresh `T[]` for every invocation.

 ### params IEnumerable
+The language will allow for `params` in a method signature to have the type `IEnumerable<T>`.
+The same rules will apply to `params IEnumerable<T>` that apply to `params T[]`:

+- Can't overload where the only difference is a `params` keyword.
+- Can invoke by passing a series of `T` arguments or a single `Span<T>` argument.
+- Must be the last parameter in a method signature.
+- Etc ...

+The compiler will invoke a `params IEnumerable<T>` method exactly as it invokes a `params T[]` method.
+A new array will be allocated for every call site and passed to the callee.

+### params VariantCollection

+### params overload resolution changes
+Prefer Variant, span, array, ienumerable.
+Efficiency here is more important.

 ### Customize interopolated strings
-existing behavior: interpolated strings have natural type of sttring but can target type to formattablestring
+existing behavior: interpolated strings have natural type of string but can target type to formattablestring

 change to ValueFormattableString